‘Essential’ workers and businesses: Here’s how Washington Gov. Inslee’s ‘stay at home’ order defines them in a time of coronavirus

 - Workers supporting the sanitation of all food manufacturing processes and operations from wholesale to retail

-- Company cafeterias – in-plant cafeterias used to feed employees
+- Company cafeterias: in-plant cafeterias used to feed employees

-- Workers in food testing labs in private industries and in institutions of higher education
+- Workers in food-testing labs in private industries and in institutions of higher education

 - Workers essential for assistance programs and government payments